 Small Personal First Aid Kit: This is just a guide of what we recommend you to bring, you may have other personal items you need to add to your kit:

 - Medium-sized quick-drying towel– A small sports towel that is quick-drying is recommended.

 - Toilet Paper – This is for when you are on the trail and have to go to the bathroom.
 You will either carefully burn the toilet paper or take a small plastic bag to dispose of toilet paper when you arrive at the lodge.

 - Female hygiene items

 - Small mirror (optional)

 This Everest Base Camp Trekking Packing list will help you pack for your trips to the Himalayas.
-You can always contact us for any queries and confusions.
+With the help of this guide, you’ll know exactly what to look for when renting or buying the necessary gear in Kathmandu.
+In case of any queries and confusions, you can always contact us.
 Our customer services are available 24/7, please WhatsApp or email us any time for more information.